jekahy/Adoreavatars/README.md

 ## RxSwift

-As I've been digging into the world of FRP and specifically the RxSwift library, I thought it would be a great tool to apply and simplify a lot of asynchronous things here.
+As I've been digging into the world of FRP and specifically the RxSwift library for a while, I have considered it to be a great candidate to apply here that would simplify a lot of asynchronous stuff.

 ## URLSession

 For the actual download of the images a URLSession and it's URLSessionDownloadTask were utilized.
 This way it was possible to track the download progress of the task and report it to the user with a progress indicator.
+Again, in any other project I would with high probability consider using the [Alamofire](https://github.com/Alamofire/Alamofire), which even got the [rx wrapper](https://github.com/RxSwiftCommunity/RxAlamofire) already written.

 ## Caching